microsoft/react-native-windows-samples/samples/rssreader/README.md

   </a>
 </p>

-This sample showcases the usage of React Native for Windows to build a rssreader.
+This sample showcases the usage of React Native for Windows to build a [RSS](https://en.wikipedia.org/wiki/RSS) reader.

 It currently targets React Native Windows 0.62.